DEFRA/dst-guides/CONTRIBUTING.md

 If you have an idea you'd like to contribute please log an issue.

-If you'd like to suggest a change contributions should be submitted via a pull request.
+If you'd like to suggest a change, contributions should be submitted via a pull request.

 If you have any questions or need to discuss or check anything contact us via the [#dst-guides](https://defra-digital.slack.com/messages/dst-guides/) channel in [Slack](https://defra-digital.slack.com/).